 For many students, financial aid can greatly affect their decision about which institution to attend.
 The only way to tell if you are eligible to receive aid is to apply for it.
 Many factors are taken into account when awarding aid.
-Therefore, everyone who needs financial assistance to attend college should apply.
-Financial aid is any loan, part-time employment, grant or scholarship offered for the express purpose of helping a student pay education-related expenses.
-Such aid is usually provided by federal, state, institutional or private agencies.
-If you qualify, you may be offered combinations of these types of aid, depending on your financial need and the funds available.
+Financial aid includes loans, part-time employment, grants or scholarships offered for the express purpose of helping a student pay education-related expenses.
+Aid can be provided by federal, state, institutional or private agencies.
+Qualifying for these awards depends on your financial need and the funds available.

 When Should I Apply?

 For full consideration of Marymount Manhattan College’s need-based grants and federal aid programs including student and parent loans, all students must have a Free Application for Federal Student Aid (FAFSA) on file that is officially processed by the Department of Education, no later than March 15th for Fall entrants and November 15th for Spring entrants.

 Who is Eligible to Apply?